Toemsel/dji-wifi-tools/README.md

 # dji-wifi-tools

-This repo contains a set of tools to facilitate the analysis of the wireless Dji communication protocol.
+This repo contains a set of tools to facilitate the analysis of the Dji wifi communication protocol.
 Meant for drone enthusiasts, scientific or educational purposes only.

 # Features